etishor/etishor.github.io/_posts/2006-11-08-synchronous-http-request.md

   </ol>
 </div>

 Now in conclusion i would like to say that i recommend using this class only when you simply need to perform a request and know if it was successful or not.
-On any other case, where you need to do more complicated things learn to use Qt&#8217;s event driven programming model.
+On any other case, where you need to do more complicated things learn to use Qt's event driven programming model.

 Download <a title="Source File for SyncHTTP" rel="nofollow" href="http://www.erata.net/wp-content/uploads/File/synchttp.h">synchttp.h</a>